Math 1-pager

 and y

 When the price moves due to swapping, positions are entered and exited, and Ekubo adjusts the liquidity mid-trade.
-Thus, trades must be executed iteratively: a user's swap is broken up into pieces trading through areas of the curve with constant liquidity.
+Thus, trades must be executed iteratively: a user's swap is broken up into pieces trading through areas of the curve with constant liquidity, a la constant-liquidity AMMs.
 Each time we cross a position boundary, we update the current liquidity.
 How do we define position boundaries?
 That's where ticks come in.

 Ticks divide the entire price range into discrete regions.
-They can be defined however an AMM designer wishes, but in Ekubo prices are divided up logarithmically so that each tick is equally spaced.
-The base of the log for Ekubo is set to 1.000001
+They can be defined however an AMM designer wishes, but in Ekubo prices are divided up logarithmically so that each tick is equidistant from one another.
+The base of the log for Ekubo's ticks (i.e. tick size) is set to 1.000001

 .
 You can compute the sqrt_ratio